 Rest assured that eventually, most people experience some sort of boredom with their workout routine or a lack of motivation.
 Do not beat yourself up, it happens.
 It is simply a chance to try something new.
 You don’t have to look that hard for exercise that isn’t boring.
 You just have to look.

-Check out our other articles about moving to find more inspiration.
+Check out some of our other articles to get some real workout motivation: